Dr. Loren Ammerman

 - Natural History of Bats 1999 - Big Bend National Park and Eckert James River Bat Cave - 1999

 - Natural History of Bats 2000 - Big Bend National Park and Eckert James River Bat Cave - 2000

-- Use of amplified fragment length polymorphism (AFLP) and microsats to resolve conflict between datasets in Myotis ciliolabrum and Myotis californicus.
+- Use of genetic data to resolve conflict between datasets in Myotis ciliolabrum and Myotis californicus.

-- Using thermal infrared imaging to census Mexican long-nosed bats (Leptonycteris nivalis) in Big Bend National Park.
+- Using thermal infrared imaging and PIT tagging to monitor movements of Mexican long-nosed bats (Leptonycteris nivalis) in Big Bend National Park.